-- Federal Work-Study (FWS) program is available to you if you are either an undergraduate or a graduate student who is a U.S. citizen or permanent resident and have an FWS award as part of your Financial Aid Financing Plan Offer.
-You can earn up to the amount specified in your Financial Aid Financing Plan Offer when you are hired for employment.
+- Federal Work-Study (FWS) program is available to you if you are either an undergraduate or a graduate student who is a U.S. citizen or permanent resident and have an FWS award as part of your College Financing Plan.
+You can earn up to the amount specified in your College Financing Plan when you are hired foremployment.
 Jobs are available both on and off campus.
-FWS employment includes community-service tutoring and literacy-project positions.
+FWS employment includes community-service tutoringand literacy-project positions.
 FWS earnings are excluded from income on your subsequent year's financial aid application (FAFSA). - Institutional Work-Study (IWS) provides on-campus employment opportunities for NJIT students not eligible for the FWS program.
-If you are a U.S. citizen or a permanent resident, you must be enrolled at least half time to participate.
-(If you are an international student, you must be enrolled full time or certified as a full-time student).
+If you are a U.S. citizen or a permanent resident, you must be enrolled at least half-time to participate.
+(If you are an international student, you must be enrolled full-time or certified as a full-time student).
 Refer to "Section XV.
 Student Employment Procedures" for more information about NJIT student employment procedures.
 You do not have to be meeting the SAP standards to work in an IWS position.

-To search and apply for jobs, students log into their my.njit.edu account, click on the Student Services Tab and click on On-Campus Employment under the Online Resources box.
+To search and apply for jobs, students log into their my.njit.edu account, click on Discover More -> Under "On-Campus Employment" Card, and select "On-campus jobs - by Cornerstone".
 You will be screened for initial eligibility and if you pass, you will be directed to the Cornerstone website to search for available jobs.
 If you fail the initial check, you will be given detailed instructions as to why you failed and how to remedy it.